HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 2023	Wednesday	4.25			11.13		2204			Friday		18.08		3469			1265
 ```

-##### Day with most crime when there is no precipitation versus when there is greater that 10mm of precipitation
+##### Day with most crime when there is no precipitation versus when there is greater than 10mm of precipitation
 Here we will be listing the day with the most crimes when there is zero precipitation and the day when precipitation is greater than 10mm.
 We will include the day of the week, high temperature, amount and precipitation and the total number of crimes from that day.

 In the first part, we create a common table expression called "no_precip" which for the day with the most crimes committed when there is zero precipitation, it selects the date, day of the week, max temperature and precipitation as well as the number of crimes committed on that day.